JWH709/Buffoon-Builder/Notes/NOTES.md

 - Today I'd like to focus 50/50 on the website and my own joker.
 I think the site mostly needs aesthetic work, but I think going forward I should look into changing the "joker" tab to have custom art assets instead of pre-existing ones, as that seems like it would be more useful than using default art assets.
 Ultimately, it's purpose would be best served as a space where you can upload your own art assets, however, I don't know how much work that would require on back-end stuff.
 - The block system may need to be reimagined.
 I'm not sure how this would work yet, but I'm going to look into making "even keegan" today, using parts from two jokers.

+## May 23rd:

+- I've figured out how to actually use the center_hook the way I want to.
+I don't know what the margin for error is, but the config value is not behaving properly for me.
+The solution was to avoid using it all together, and instead of setting mult = card.ability.extra.mult or whatever, just set it to mult = 2 or whatever number is needed.
+- I've started looking into what I need to make a downloadable lua file, and it seems like there's a simple to use library for that, however, interfacing with the lua in JSX is going to be tricky.
+I think the best path forward is to wrap the main building components in a div, and set three states for managing the info added in different sections, then pass these states to the best suited gather place for the info needed.